dshin02/NEWM-N-220/Homework-1/readme.md

 ## Websites vs Web Applications

-This canvas page explained the key differences between websites and web applications, focusing on their purposes, interactions, and examples.
+The canvas page explained the key differences between websites and web applications, focusing on their purposes, interactions, and examples.

 Websites are designed to share information and are simple, focusing on browsing and reading content, such as news sites or blogs.
 In contrast, web apps are interactive and task-oriented, allowing people to perform actions like editing documents or shopping online.
 Simply put, websites inform, while web apps engage.